nfreader/ims-3/readme.md

 * `ACTIVITY_LOG` - Lets the user post updates to the incident activity log

-* `UPDATE_ROLES` - If granted, allows the user to manage roles and permissions for a given incident
+* `UPDATE_ROLES` - If granted, allows the user to manage roles and permissions access for a given incident

 ## TODO

+* ~~Change to a dashboard layout~~
+* Disable img tags for sgvs in markdown
 * Email notifications
 * Implement default comment actions for events (prepend, append, replace)
 * Move uploads to S3